-Target Activated Killing: taNK Platform.
-As shown below, we have genetically modified our aNK cells to incorporate chimeric antigen receptors, or CARs, to target specific antigens on the surface of abnormal cells.
-These taNK cells are designed to directly bind to tumor-specific antigens in multiple bulky hematological cancers and solid tumors and induce cell death by the release of toxic granules directly into the tumor cell, by the release of cytokines and chemokines which recruit additional innate and adaptive immune responses and by the recruitment of cytotoxic T-cells.
-These tumor-specific antigens can be divided into the following four classes, which can be targeted by our taNK platform: (1) checkpoint inhibitors expressed on the surface of tumor cells such as PD-L1; (2) well-established tumor surface antigens such as HER2 and CD19; (3) neoepitopes; and (4) novel surface receptors associated with cancer stem cells.
+Target Activated Killing- the taNK Platform.
+We have genetically modified our aNK cells to incorporate CAR to target specific antigens on the surface of abnormal cells.
+These taNK cells are designed to directly bind to tumor-specific antigens in a variety of bulky hematological cancers and solid tumors and induce cell death through the release of toxic granules directly into the tumor cell and the release of cytokines and chemokines which recruit additional innate and adaptive immune responses including the recruitment of cytotoxic T-cells.
+These tumor-specific antigens targetable by our taNK platform can be divided into the four aforementioned classes: (1) checkpoint inhibitors expressed on the surface of tumor cells such as PD-L1; (2) well-established tumor surface antigens such as HER2 and CD19; (3) neoepitopes; and (4) novel surface receptors associated with cancer stem cells, as illustrated below.